Massachusetts foster care and adoption guidelines

 In order to be considered as a parent for a child in foster care, there are two main steps.
 The first is a training class known as MAPP (Model Approach to Partnerships in Parenting).
-This is usually an 10-week course (one evening per week), held in various locations across the state.
-The second phase of the process, known as the "homestudy," consists of in-home visits that allow your social worker to come to know you as a family.
+This is usually a 10-week course (one evening per week), held in various locations across the state.
+The second phase of the process, known as the home study, consists of in-home visits that allow your social worker to come to know you as a family.

 For more detailed information about the requirements to foster or adopt in Massachusetts, please contact MARE.

-For more information about adoption, you may also visit the "steps in the adoption process" page of the MARE website.
+For more information about adoption, you may also visit the "How to adopt from foster care" page of the MARE website.

-In Massachusetts, a family may work directly with the Massachusetts Department of Children and Families or one of the agencies with which the department contracts.
+In Massachusetts, a family may work directly with their DCF office or one of the agencies with which DCF contracts.
 To obtain the contact information for the agencies that are located in your area and up-to-date information on MAPP trainings in your area, please contact MARE by phone or e-mail using the contact information above.

 Please contact the Massachusetts Adoption Resource Exchange at the above number or email for information on upcoming events in Massachusetts or visit the MARE website event page.